pm0kjp/cuny-capstone/README.md

 ### Linguistic Analysis

 I will gather data on pronoun usage and other parts of speech based on the Penn Treebank part of speech tagger in the Natural Language Tool Kit.

+### Topic Matching

+We will match cases and controls based on topic using Watson topic analyzer, meta keyword analysis, and/or TF/IDF keyword extraction.

 ### Statistical Methods